- Justifies Palestinian suicide bombers as being motivated by “absolute hopelessness,” not hatred

-“[The MB] set up a wonderful welfare program before it was suppressed.… Factories where Muslims could work, had time for prayers, had vacation time, insurance, [learned] labor laws, [provided] clinics, they taught people how to treat sewage, drainage, and it was always the religions response to try to help modernity to give to the ordinary people the benefits of modernity in an Islamic setting that made sense to them and made things more balanced.”
+In the summer of 2002, Armstrong voiced praise for the Muslim Brotherhood, the wellspring from which Hamas, al-Qaeda, and the theological underpinnings of modern Islamic terrorism were brought forth: “[The Brotherhood] set up a wonderful welfare program before it was suppressed.… Factories where Muslims could work, had time for prayers, had vacation time, insurance, [learned] labor laws, [provided] clinics, they taught people how to treat sewage, drainage, and it was always the religions response to try to help modernity to give to the ordinary people the benefits of modernity in an Islamic setting that made sense to them and made things more balanced.”

 In 2004 Armstrong drew a parallel between conservative Christians and Muslim terrorists: “[T]he Christian right today has absorbed the endemic violence in American society: they oppose reform of the gun laws, for example, and support the death penalty.
 They never quote the Sermon on the Mount but base their xenophobic and aggressive theology on Revelation.
 Osama bin Laden is as just as selective in his use of scripture.”